jorgeviz/rliable/README.md

 ### Custom Models

-Each model has 3 main methods `train`, `predict` and  `load_model`, and most inherit from the `BaseModel` class or ensure to handle within the class the configuration dict and PySpark Context.
+Each model has 3 main methods `train`, `evaluate` and  `load_model`, and most inherit from the `BaseModel` class or ensure to handle within the class the configuration dict and PySpark Context.

 ```python
 # models/base_model.py